 Figure 1: A simple system block diagram of the application as a whole

 Figure 1 shows a simple system block diagram of the application.
 Users with an active internet connection can access the web application via a client system, which can be a laptop/desktop computer.
-The web application will communicate with the various services hosted on the Microsoft Azure cloud, including the storage solution, database service, and various other Azure services spanning from transcription to hosting.
+The web application will communicate with the various services hosted on AWS, including the storage solution, and various other AWS services spanning from databases to hosting.

 Features and Requirements